piyoki/face_recognizer/README.md

 - Pickle
 - OpenCV

+*** OpenCV and Pickle are pre-installed with JetPack, so do not need to reinstalled.

-For detailed steps to install Dlib and Face_recognition module, follow the Dlib installation instructions in the [Setup](#setup) section.
+*** For detailed steps to install Dlib and Face_recognition module, follow the Dlib installation instructions in the [Setup](#setup) section.

 <a name="prerequisite"></a>